mixxxdj/manual/source/chapters/microphones.rst

 To activate loopback input, there may be a switch on the device.

-Soundcards with lots of inputs and outputs often have a proprietary program provided by the manufacturer that is installed automatically with the driver instead of knobs and switches on the hardware to control direct monitoring, loopback, stereo/mono switches, and other audio interface features.
+Audio interfaces with lots of inputs and outputs often have a proprietary program provided by the manufacturer that is installed automatically with the driver instead of knobs and switches on the hardware to control direct monitoring, loopback, stereo/mono switches, and other audio interface features.
 On GNU/Linux, you might be able to access these controls with alsamixer.

-Refer to the section below for details about using microphones with :ref:`DJ controllers <microphones-dj-controllers>`.
+Refer to the section below for details about :ref:`microphones-dj-controllers`.

 .. _microphones-hardware-mixers:

 Hardware Mixers
 ----------------
 Mixxx can be used with a microphone plugged into an external hardware mixer.
-This does not have the problem with latency that happens with :ref:`software monitoring <microphones-software-monitoring>`, but it is generally recommeded to use an audio interface that supports :ref:`direct monitoring <microphones-direct-monitoring>` and a :ref:`loopback input <microphones-loopback-input>` instead unless you are using :ref:`vinyl control <vinyl-control>`.
-Mixers that can be used with Mixxx without reducing the sound quality of the music tend to be much more expensive than audio interfaces that support direct monitoring.
+This does not have the problem with latency that happens with :ref:`microphones-software-monitoring`, but it is generally recommeded to use an audio interface that supports :ref:`microphones-direct-monitoring` and a :ref:`microphones-loopback-input` instead unless you are using :ref:`vinyl-control`.

+An audio interface is required to send sound between Mixxx and the external mixer.
+The audio interfaces built into computers only have one stereo output, so Mixxx cannot send each deck to independent stero channels on the mixer.
+Also, audio interfaces built into computers do not have high sound quality.
+Thus, another audio interface is recommended to use Mixxx with an external mixer.
+It is recommeded

+Audio interfaces that support :ref:`vinyl-control`.

 .. figure:: ../_static/external-mixing-with-microphone-signal-path.png
    :align: center